 This realistic replica of the Eiffel Tower is a great place to host a birthday party or admire the city’s skyline.
 The viewing deck is a top-notch vantage spot from where you can admire the entire Las Vegas skyline.

 This landmark towers 50 feet above the ground and is conveniently located near popular local restaurants and art exhibits.
 This means you could enjoy other activities or a meal after visiting the tower.
 Alternatively, you could enjoy dinner at the Eiffel Tower Restaurant on the 11th floor, where reservations are essential.

 4. Discovery Children’s Museum

 The Discovery Children’s Museum is one of the more popular non-gambling attractions for children in Las Vegas since the exhibits are both entertaining and educational.
 There are exhibits that let children understand what it takes to become a DJ or a video game developer.
 There’s also a health education exhibit to show kids the effects of the foods and drinks they put into their bodies.

 Young at Art is another popular attraction that offers children a chance to create their own artworks based on popular Dr Seuss stories.
-It’s a good idea to reserve tickets at least a day before your visit to get information on group booking deals.
+It’s a good idea to reserve tickets at least a day before your visit in order to get information on group booking deals.